sr39/gizmo-debug/scripts/gizmo_documentation.md

 + [Rockstar](https://bitbucket.org/gfcstanford/rockstar): The Rockstar halo finder is another halo finder designed for cosmological simulations, with the most important distinction from AHF being that it searches in phase-space, as opposed to real-space only, which can make a large difference for sub-structure.

 + [HOP2](https://github.com/omgspace/HOP2): General-purpose self-gravitating structure finder for isolated simulations (useful for finding things like clumps or star clusters in the simulations, as opposed to DM halos defined in the more traditional cosmological fashion).
 Requires snapshots with gravitational potential data.

++ General Group-finding: Many other analysis tools such as [YT](http://yt-project.org/), [SPHGR](https://ascl.net/1502.012), [PyGad](https://ascl.net/code/v/1569) also have their own internal group-finders or wrappers for tools such as Rockstar.
+These are particularly useful if, for example, you wish to identify groups of particles of a given type which are not "normally" searched in codes like AHF or Rockstar (e.g. searches for certain types of baryonic particles to identify young star clusters or molecular clouds/clumps).

++ Power Spectra: Although there is some in-code functionality to compute power spectra in GIZMO, a variety of public codes exist specifically to efficiently compute various types of power spectra from the simulation outputs, including for example [GenPK](https://ascl.net/1706.006), [computePK](https://ascl.net/1403.015), and [POWMES](https://ascl.net/1110.017).

 <a name="faqs-otheranalysistools"></a>